-The stunning palace and gardens are seen by only 8,000 people daily, and admission to the Nasrid Palace areas, which include the Lion Court is limited to 300 people per half hour block.
+The stunning palace and gardens are seen by only 8,000 people daily, and admission to the Nasrid Palace areas, which include the Lion Court, is limited to 300 people per half-hour block.
 Because tickets to see the Alhambra are in such high demand, it's highly recommended that you reserve your tickets when you make your travel plans rather than risk being unable to get in.
 It would be an enormous pity to travel to Granada only to be unable to visit the Alhambra because the tickets for the day are sold out.

 What to See at the Alhambra

 The Nasrid Palaces are the true gem of the Alhambra.
-Built over the course of centuries by the Moorish sultans and kings, the royal palaces are ornately designed and intricate, offering a taste of the luxurious extravagances of Moorish royalty.
-The walls and ceilings are intricately carved and painted, and everywhere you look there are fountains, pools and cascading walls of water.
-You'll be allowed to enter the Nasrid palaces during the thirty minute time window stamped on your entry tickets, but you don't have to complete your tour in thirty minutes – which is a very good thing, since there is so much to see within the walls of the sultans.
+Built over the course of centuries by the Moorish sultans and kings, the royal palaces are ornately designed and intricate, offering a taste of Moorish royalty's luxurious extravagances.
+The walls and ceilings are intricately carved and painted, and everywhere you look, there are fountains, pools, and cascading walls of water.
+You'll be allowed to enter the Nasrid palaces during the thirty-minute time window stamped on your entry tickets, but you don't have to complete your tour in thirty minutes – which is a very good thing, since there is so much to see within the walls of the sultans.

 Tickets and Admission to the Alhambra